githubteacher/developers-august-2016/nithmyth-indTexan.md

-# City Name
+# Goa, India

 ### Things to do
- - Thing to do 1
+ - Party
- - Thing to do 2
+ - Party
- - Thing to do 3 :hamburger:
+ - Party